This section describes the upgrade and migration options that are available from previous versions of BMC Discovery.

 Upgrading mixed clusters

 Clusters can comprise a mix of members running on CentOS 6 and CentOS 7.
 You might get into this situation by upgrading a cluster to BMC Discovery 11.3 (all members would be running 11.3 on CentOS 6) and then adding a new member that is a new installation of 11.3 running on CentOS 7.
-You must upgrade individual members running on CentOS 6 (using backup/restore) to version 20.02 (12.0).
+You must migrate individual members running on CentOS 6 (using backup/restore) to version 20.08.

 The replacement of earlier OS versions with CentOS 7 ensures continued support for the appliance OS during its lifetime, and provides support for newer hardware where you choose to install on hardware.
 It also provides SMB 2 support, and the ability to run Apache 2.4.
 CentOS is an enterprise-class Linux platform that is derived from and aims to be functionally compatible with its upstream source, RHEL.
 This compatibility enables BMC to perform the same CentOS testing against the Red Hat 6 and 7 STIGs.